-In Buckeye Forest Madeira, 16.29 Percentage of Residents Rehospitalized
+In Buckeye Forest Madeira, 14.29% of Residents Rehospitalized

-This indicates the number of times residents are sent to the emergency room per thousand days of short-term care.
-There is usually a correlation between fewer emergency room visits and the overall quality of short-term care.
+This indicates the number of times residents are rehospitalized per thousand days of short-term care.
+There is usually a correlation between having fewer hospitalizations and the quality of rehabilitation services.

 Short-term Care: Facilitates Functional Improvement

-This datapoint is a measure of the percentage of short-term care patients who experienced functional improvements, such as with activities of daily living.
-Some experts would argue that this is a measure of rehabilitation services.
+This metric is a measure of the percentage of short-term care patients that saw functional improvements, such as with activities of daily living.
+Some believe that this is a measure of a nursing home's rehabilitation services.

 Scores for Cincinnati, OH